 % npm install --save-dev grunt

 As mentioned in the comment above, npm init creates a file called package.json.
-This file records the npm packages that are required by your project.
+This file records the npm packages required by your project.
 Commit this file to your code repository.

 module.exports = function(grunt) {